 - Get adequate sleep: Again!
 This one is so important!
 Your body needs proper sleep to replenish your immune system.

 - Take steps to avoid infection, such as washing your hands frequently and cooking meats thoroughly: You should have already been washing your hands frequently, but with COVID-19 in mind, you should be doing that even more.
 Keeping yourself and your surroundings clean can help keep infections away.

-- Try to minimize stress: Stress is not fun to deal with and it can also affect your health.
-It can mess up your sleep, it can make you feel physically ill, etc. If you can roll back on the stress in your life and relax some more, you’ll hopefully get better sleep, which will definitely help boost your immune system.
+- Try to minimize stress: Stress is not fun to deal with and can also affect your health.
+It can mess up your sleep, make you feel physically ill, etc. If you can roll back on the stress in your life and relax some more, you’ll hopefully get better sleep, which will definitely help boost your immune system.

 Boosting Your Sleep Quality for a Stronger Immune System

 Something as simple as purchasing a new mattress can do a lot for your immune system!
 Here’s why: a proper mattress that’s new, accommodating, and clean can help you sleep better, first of all.
 Better sleep means a better immune system.
-A new mattress will also help eliminate any allergens or germs that might have been in your old mattress, which can help you breathe better, and thus, sleep better.
+A new mattress will also help eliminate any allergens or germs that might have been in your old mattress, which can help you breathe better and, thus, sleep better.
 So consider a new mattress to help your immune system — there’s one for every budget.

 - Create a nighttime routine: Have you noticed that we want you to get good sleep?
 It makes so much of a difference.
 Set up a routine for bedtime that will guarantee a good night of sleep.

 - Eat better: This might take some figuring out, but try eating healthier foods, like whole foods, and cut out processed foods.
 This will help make you feel better and also contribute to overall better health.